 Capturing Modes

-Fiddler Everywhere is a local forward TLS proxy that can capture HTTP(S), WebSocket, Server-Sent Events (SSE), and gRPC traffic.
-The traffic can be generated from locally installed applications or remote devices (within the same local network).
+The Fiddler Everywhere application is a local forward TLS proxy that can capture HTTP(S), WebSocket, Server-Sent Events (SSE), and gRPC traffic.
+The captured traffic can come from locally installed applications or remote devices (within the same local network).

-The application supports capturing modes such as automatic system capturing, independent browser capturing, and terminal capturing.
+The application supports different capturing modes such as automatic system capturing, network capturing, independent browser capturing, and terminal capturing.
 Upon startup, Fiddler Everywhere will also capture traffic from any application explicitly set to use Fiddler's address and port as an HTTP proxy, which can include traffic from remote devices.

 Capturing Modes Comparison